Health Improvement Practitioner 0.8FTE – Kaikohe Northland

 • Being an educator of the HIP model of care to your general practice colleagues

-• A current New Zealand registration under the Health Practitioners Competence Assurance Act (HPCA) and full registration with your professional association e.g., Psychology, Psychotherapy, Mental Health Nurses, Occupational Therapy, or Social Work, or a full member of NZ Association of Counsellors and accredited by the NZAC to work within the mental health and addictions services scope of practice.
+• A current New Zealand registration under the Health Practitioners Competence Assurance Act (HPCA) and full registration with your professional association e.g., Mental Health Nurse, Social Work, Psychology, Psychotherapy, or Occupational Therapy, or be a full member of NZ Association of Counsellors and accredited by the NZAC to work within the mental health and addictions services scope of practice. (this is an absolute requirement)

 • A current unencumbered full NZ driver’s licence